 - b.
 The Tribal Classification Plan shall be reviewed periodically as a whole to assure it continues to reflect the needs of the Tribe and to represent the existing organizational structure. - c.
 Any reorganization of the Tribal organization structure shall be accompanied by a review and update of the Tribal Classification Plan for the positions that may be affected. - 10.
 For new positions, Program Directors or supervisors shall work with the Human Resources Office to develop and submit accurate job descriptions so that the appropriate position classification is developed, and the salary level and scope of work are properly represented in the position classification.
 Program Directors or supervisors shall also provide justification to the Contracting Office to assure that the position is needed, that it falls within budget constraints, and that it meets the scope of work or objectives of the contract/grant funding the proposed position. - 11.
 The Program Director or supervisor shall be responsible for obtaining approval for establishing new positions.
-New permanent positions, either full-time or part-time, shall only be filled after the positions have been reviewed and classified by the Human Resources Office, and approved by the appropriate standing committee and by the Tribal Council.
-Temporary, seasonal, short-term, and intermittent positions may be created with approval of the Executive Director and the Human Resources Manager, subject to availability of funding. - 12.
+New permanent positions, either full-time or part-time, shall only be filled after the positions have been reviewed and classified by the Human Resources Office, and approved by the Executive Director, Chief Finance Office, and Contracting Office.
+Upon approval the Director will request to advertise the position and can fill with a temporary appointment if needed.
+Temporary, seasonal, short-term, and intermittent positions may be created after the positions have been reviewed and classified by the Human Resources Office, and approved by the Executive Office, and contracting Office, and approved by the Executive Director, Chief Finance Office, and approved by the Executive Director, Chief Finance Office, and Contracting Office. - 12.
 All vacant positions, whether new or existing, shall only be filled pursuant to the requirements of the Personnel Policies and Procedures.